CLATONIA VILLAGE INFORMATION

 -

-Clatonia Fire Department presented no Claims to be paid.
+Note: The Clatonia Fire Department presented no claims to be paid.

 Mike made a motion to approve the items listed under the consent agenda.
-John seconded.
-Voting yes was Schuerman, S. Hajek, J. Hajek, Waltke, and Holsing.
+Jesse seconded.
+Voting yes was Schuerman, Waltke, S. Hajek, J. Hajek, and Holsing.
 Motion carried 5-0.

 Old Business: